HanMyatThu/manatalvuetest/README.md

 ## Tips

-Press Enter in either search field or filter field to search
+Press Enter in either search field or filter field to search.

+For Filtering, if there is no article after you put data in text field, just remove and press enter .
+Existing persistance articles in state will came out.

+You can filter with three fields, Title, country & source.

 ## Project setup